phbrg/arkadius/README.md

 > Runing the app

- - Create a .env archive contains:
+ - Create a .env file that contains:
 	- POSTGRES_HOST
 	- POSTGRES_DATABASE
 	- POSTGRES_USER